laravel/docs/broadcasting.md

 To assist you in building these types of features, Laravel makes it easy to "broadcast" your server-side Laravel [events](/docs/{{version}}/events) over a WebSocket connection.
 Broadcasting your Laravel events allows you to share the same event names and data between your server-side Laravel application and your client-side JavaScript application.

-The concept behind broadcasting is simple: Clients connect to named channels on the frontend, and your application backend pushes events to these channels.
-These events will include their respective name and data, which will be received by the respective clients.
+The core concepts behind broadcasting are simple: clients connect to named channels on the frontend, while your Laravel application broadcasts events to these channels on the backend.
+These events can contain any additional data you wish to make available to the frontend.

 <a name="supported-drivers"></a>
 #### Supported Drivers